EECS E6792 Deep Learning on the Edge

 (i) Machine Learning (taken previously for academic credit).

-(ii) Students entering the course have to have prior experience with deep learning and neural network architectures including Convolutional Neural Nets (CNNs), Recurrent Neural Networks (RNNs), Long Short Term Memories (LSTMs), and autoencoders.
-They need to have working knowledge of coding in Python, Python libraries, Jupyter notebook, Tensorflow, both on local machines and on the Google cloud, and of Bitbucket, Github or similar.
+(ii) Students entering the course have to have prior experience with deep learning and neural network architectures, including Convolutional Neural Nets (CNNs), Recurrent Neural Networks (RNNs), Long Short Term Memories (LSTMs), and autoencoders.
+They need to have a working knowledge of coding in Python, Python libraries, Jupyter notebook, Tensorflow, both on local machines and on the Google Cloud, and of Bitbucket, Github, or similar.

 (iv) The course requires an excellent theoretical background in probability and statistics and linear algebra.